 1. Shopify vs Squarespace

-As seen earlier, Shopify is suitable just for e-commerce businesses.
-Still, Squarespace is the right option for you if you are a blogger, or freelancer, or even if you want to create a website for your small business.
-This is because Shopify is an ecommerce platform, while Squarespace is a website builder.
+As seen earlier, Shopify is suitable only for e-commerce businesses.
+Still, Squarespace is the right option for you if you are a blogger, freelancer, or even if you want to create a website for your small business.
+This is because Shopify is an e-commerce platform, while Squarespace is a website builder.

 Check out Shopify vs Squarespace for more details and insights about how they compare against each other.